garrettsgr/OSCP-Checklist-Writeups/hackthebox/Paper.md

 **OS:**  Linux

 **Summary**: An outdated WordPress version allows an unauthorized parties to leak information from secret content, exposing a chatbot for employees.
-The chat bot is vulnerable to reading files outside the set location, which reveals user credentials.
-Gaining access to the machine and running automated scripts locates the polkit version is out of date and can be exploited with public scripts.
+The chat bot is misconfigured allowing files to be read outside the sales directory, which reveals user credentials.
+Gaining access to the machine and running automated enumeration identifies the polkit version is out of date and can be exploited with public scripts.

 ---